Skip to content

 ) -> "Collection":

-"""Build a Collection from a Parquet/GeoParquet record table.
+"""Build a Collection from an external Parquet/GeoParquet record table.

 A record table is a Parquet dataset where each row is a raster item